Maple Leaf Gardens: Mattamy Athletic Centre at the Gardens

 On December 13–14, 2014, the arena was the host of two exhibition games between the Canada men's national junior ice hockey team and a team University All Stars of combined Ryerson Rams, University of Toronto Varsity Blues and York Lions players in preparation for Canada's participation in the 2015 World Junior Ice Hockey Championships.

 The indoor rowing event held at Mattamy Athletic Centre for the 2017 Invictus Games.

 The arena, under the name Ryerson Athletic Centre, was one of the venues for the 2015 Pan American and Parapan American Games, hosting the basketball tournament of the 2015 Pan American Games, wheelchair basketball of the 2015 Parapan American Games and various events (Indoor rowing, powerlifting, sitting volleyball, wheelchair basketball and wheelchair rugby) for the 2017 Invictus Games.

 On February 13, 2018, the arena hosted an open practice for the Maple Leafs.
 This marked the first official Leafs event in the building since the last Leafs game played there in 1999, nineteen years to the day.

 Since opening in 2012, Mattamy Athletic Centre has hosted the 2015 CIS Men's Basketball Championship, the 2017 U Sports Women's Volleyball Championship and the 2019 U Sports Women's Basketball Championship.

 Mattamy Athletic Centre was chosen for the Overwatch League 2023 Grand Finals, which took place from late September to the start of October 2023.

 In November 2023, it was announced that the Mattamy Athletic Centre would become the new home of the then unnamed PWHL Toronto.
 Toronto hosted the inaugural PWHL game on January 1, 2024, against the PWHL New York, who won the sold-out game by a score of 4–0.
-Upon the conclusion of the PWHL regular season, the team would later relocate from Mattamy Athletic Centre to the Coca-Cola Coliseum for their playoff games that year & for the following season henceforth as their new primary home venue as the re-branded Toronto Sceptres.
+Upon the conclusion of the PWHL regular season, the team would later relocate from Mattamy Athletic Centre to the Coca-Cola Coliseum for their playoff games that year and for the following season henceforth as their new primary home venue as the re-branded Toronto Sceptres.